VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_3_ToolsForClassAuthors/Chapter_14_Overloaded_Operations_and_Conversions/notes.md

 - point->mem;
 1) if arrow operator is called on a pointer, then the pointer is dereferenced to get the object and the indicated member is fetched. if mem is not found, the code is in error.
 point->mem  == (*point).mem;
-2) if arrow operator is called on a object which has defined operator-> then the result of point.operator-> is used to fetch mem, If the result is a pointer then step 1 is repeated on that object, this process continues untill either a pointer to an object with indicated member is returned or the code is in error.
+2) if arrow operator is called on a object which has defined operator-> then the result of operator-> is used to fetch mem, If the result is a pointer then step 1 is repeated on that object, this process continues untill either a pointer to an object with indicated member is returned or the code is in error.
-(*point)->mem
+obj->mem == (ret_type from obj.operator->()).mem
 *** The overloaded operator-> should either return a pointer or an object with a overloaded operator->
-    ex :-

         class Foo{
         public :
             T & operator*() const {